 If you do not have a psychology background, and you would like to take some courses and/or garner research experience in psychology, you might consider our Post Bacclaureate Program.

 I am interested in clinical psychology or counseling.
 Is your program for me?

-No, we do not have a clinical psychology program at UCI nor do we have any clinical or counseling component to our graduate training.
-Our focus is completely research based, so if you are interested in any aspect of counseling or clinical work, the program at UCI will be unlikely to meet your needs.
-We do have an Affective Science specialization which includes research of some clinical disorders and relevant emotion processes.
+No, we do not currently have a clinical psychology program at UCI.
+Our program is heavily research focused.
+If you are interested in clinical work or counseling, our graduate program is currently unlikely to meet your needs.
+We do have an Affective Science specialization, which includes research on some clinical disorders and relevant emotion processes.
 You can read about the department specializations here.

 Are interviews required as part of the admission process to the PhD Program in Psychology and Social Behavior?

-Yes, we do conduct in-person interviews as part of the admissions process.
-If your application is viewed as promising by our admissions committee, you will be invited for an interview (likely to be held the end of January).
+Yes, we do conduct interviews as part of the admissions process.
+If your application is viewed as promising by our admissions committee, you will be invited for an interview (with in-person interviews likely to be held toward the end of January).

 Is it possible to transfer in spring or summer quarters or just fall quarter?
 What are the deadlines?

 We have a single admission date to our program.
 The application deadline is December 1st of the year prior to admission for fall quarter.